mvillafuertem/scala-1/topics/syntax/dynamic.md

 This permits calls to `Calc.sum(1, 2, 4)` or `Calc.product(1, 2, 4)`, which would produce the results `7` and
 `8` respectively, while forbidding a method with any other name to be invoked on `Calc` (except those inherited from `Any`, of course).
+Only at runtime, by checking the value of the `method` parameter, is the particular implementation to be used chosen.

 In a more advanced example, the singleton types could be provided through a type parameter.

 ## Limitations

-While an object which extends `Dynamic` will appear to have a variety of apparent members, accessible with the familiar dot-notation, from the type system's perspective (and indeed, in reality) these members do not exist, except as syntactic rewrites.
+While an object which extends `Dynamic` will _seem_ to have a variety of apparent members, accessible through familiar dot-notation, from the type system's perspective (and indeed, in reality) these members do not exist, except as syntactic rewrites.